ParallelMaths/parallel/pages/9-04-strange-breakfasts.md

 @[youtube](qjY0Wj_pUKg?rel=0)

 ::: problem id=2_1 marks=2
-__2.1.__ If you took all the cereal bowls that were on British breakfast tables this morning and tipped them into a Wembley Stadium (before they were eaten), how deep would the pool of cereal be?
+__2.1.__ If you took all the bowls of cereal that were on British breakfast tables this morning and tipped them into Wembley Stadium (before they were eaten), how deep would the pool of cereal be?

 You will need to estimate a few things in order to decide the right answer.